sachinsharma95/MS-Dynamics-Business-Central-Developer/ExportExcel.al.md

 }
 ```

-## Export the Excel Login Using the Excel Buffer .
+## Export the Excel Logic  Using the Excel Buffer .
+Note It is written in the codeunit

 ```al